akshaybengani/Python-tutorials/README.md

 fruit[0] = 'b'
 # TypeError: 'str' object does not support item assignment

-# Replaceing whole string in new String or replacing in the same by rewritting the whole text in the string
+# Replacing whole string in new String or replacing in the same by rewriting the whole text in the string
 small = fruit.lower()
 print(lower)
 # banana